steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/API+Documentation/Index.md

     // for Plug-ins which did not succeed to separate component from controller :-( if (processorComponent->queryInterface (Vst::IEditController::iid, (void**)&editController) != kResultTrue)
     {
-        // editController is now created, we have the ownership, which means that we have
-        // to release it when not used anymore FUID controllerCID;
+        // Here we are the normal case where the controller is separated from the component.

-        // ask for the associated controller class ID (could be called before processorComponent->initialize ()) if (processorComponent->getControllerClassId (controllerCID) == kResultTrue && controllerCID.isValid ())
+        // ask for the associated controller class ID (could be called before processorComponent->initialize ()) FUID controllerCID;
+        if (processorComponent->getControllerClassId (controllerCID) == kResultTrue && controllerCID.isValid ())
         {
             // create its controller part created from the factory result = factory->createInstance (controllerCID, Vst::IEditController::iid, (void**)&editController);
             if (editController && (result == kResultOk))
             {
+                // editController is now created, we have the ownership,
+                // which means that we have to release it when not used anymore.

                 // initialize the component with our context res = (editController->initialize (gStandardPluginContext) == kResultOk);

                 // now processorComponent and editController are initialized... :-) }
         }
+    }
+    else
+    {
+        // editController is now created, we have the ownership,
+        // which means that we have to release it when not used anymore.
     }
 }
 //-----------------------------------------------------------------------